Overview of Internship in Clinical Psychology

 Integrated Primary Care Behavioral Health Track

 Interns will be trained within the Primary Care Behavioral Health (PCBH) consultation model within the Department of Family and Community Medicine – Family Medicine Residency continuity clinic.
-More specifically, interns will have the opportunity to screen, assess, identify, and treat physical health, behavioral health and health behavior change concerns within the context of primary care across the lifespan.
-Interns will also learn how to consult with primary care providers as well as other primary care team members such as nurses, pharmacists, care manager and community health workers.
+More specifically, interns will have the opportunity to screen, assess, identify, and treat physical health, behavioral health and health behavior change concerns within the context of primary care across the lifespan (e.g., children, adults, older adults).
+Interns will also learn how to consult with primary care providers as well as other primary care team members such as nurses, pharmacists, care managers and community health workers.
 Lastly, interns will participate in the education and training of family medicine residents as well as psychology externs in primary care.
 Interns can receive supervision in Spanish.

 Forensic Track